MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/work-mps-xml.md

  `ID="System.ConfigItem.Projector"`

  The **Base** attribute is the ID of the class from which this class derives.
-Because a projector is a kind of configuration item, this is set to:
+Because a projector is a kind of configuration item, it's set to:

  `Base="System!System.ConfigItem"`